partho-dev/docker-K8s-EKS-ECS/Docker-folder/README.md

 This repo will include all about the containerization

 # What is docker container and what is K8s Pod
-- docker container : This runs a single instance of an application, it can be managed and maintained by the docker.
+- docker container : It is a runtime instance of an image, it can be managed and maintained by the docker.
 - K8s Pods : It is an abstruction in K8s cluter which can have one or more container within.

 # What are the ways, we can troubleshoot issues related to docker containers.